cmbi/kmad/README.md

 # Installation
 1. KMAD
 KMAD can be compiled and installed from the kman directory:
-  `./configure; make ; sudo make install`
+  `./configure; make; sudo make install`
-2. ELM update script
+2. ELM update script (scripts/update_elm.py)
-To be able to use the python script to update the elm (scripts/update_elm.py) database you need to run first:
+To be able to use the script for updating the ELM database run:
    `pip install -r requirements.txt`
 3. convert script
 To be able to annotate predicted phosphorylations you will need to install